EdulaneDotCo/Mastering-Express.js/README.md

    1. Understand SSR concepts and benefits.
    1. Implement SSR with Express.js and integrate with a front-end framework (e.g., React).
    1. Handle data fetching and rendering on the server.
-   1. **Real-Time Project:** Develop a server-side rendered application with Express.js and React.
+   1. **Applied Project:** Develop a server-side rendered application with Express.js and React.
 1. **Best Practices:** Optimize server-side rendering performance, manage data fetching efficiently, and improve SEO.
 1. **Practice Exercises:** Implement and test SSR for a sample application.
 1. **LeetCode/HackerRank:** SSR implementation challenges.